w3ctag/design-reviews/.github/ISSUE_TEMPLATE/020-dispute-escalation.md

 We'd prefer the TAG provide feedback as (please select one):

-  - [ ] open issues in our GitHub repo for each point of feedback
-  - [ ] open a single issue in our GitHub repo for the entire review
+  - [ ] leave a comment in the following GitHub issue: [url]
   - [ ] leave review feedback as a comment in this issue and @-notify [github usernames]
+  - [ ] open a new issue in our GitHub repo with the feedback

 --------------------------